Keglev/restaurantfinder/README.md

 # Homepage

+## This is where the initial screen when a user initiates the search

 <img src="./src/assets/RestaurantFinder.png" alt="Screenshot 1" width="600" height="300"/>

 # Restaurant Search Results

+## When the user enters something like "Burger" "Pizza" or Italian" It gets the results.
+## Note the fact that all searches were tested in German.

 <img src="./src/assets/Pizza.png" alt="Screenshot 1" width="600" height="300"/>

 # Restaurant Details Page
+## It shows the restaurant details, like the address, and whether it is open or closed.

 <img src="./src/assets/Burger Details.png" alt="Screenshot 1" width="600" height="300"/>